We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A basic glazed doughnut and good cup of coffee is a classic combination favored by many.
+A basic glazed doughnut and a good cup of coffee is a classic combination favored by many.

 This article examines the calories in various brands of glazed doughnuts and whether they’re a decent choice.